joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

 viewDidAppear isAnimated: false
 ```

-Notice that viewWillLayoutSubviews may be called multiple times.
+Notice that `viewWillLayoutSubviews` may be called multiple times.
 Don't expect code in there to only run a single time.
 We see that all the Lifecycle methods involves bringing a screen to view are present.
 In order to get the remaining Lifecycles, we'll need a way to make our View Controller leave the screen.
-This is a good opportunity to practice more with Segues.
+This is a good opportunity for a (brief) introduction to Segues.

 Embed your View Controller in a Navigation Controller by selecting your View Controller and selecting `Editor -> Embed In -> Navigation Controller`